-The remote management feature lets you upgrade or check the status of your WNDR3800 router over the Internet.
+The remote management feature lets you upgrade or check the status of your WNDRMAC router over the Internet.

-- To set up remote management: - 1.
-Select Advanced > Advanced Setup > Remote Management.
+1. Select Advanced > Advanced Setup > Remote Management.

 Note: Be sure to change the router's default login password to a very secure password.
 The ideal password should contain no dictionary words from any language and contain uppercase and lowercase letters, numbers, and symbols.
 It can be up to 30 characters.